Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Setup

 \subsection{Formal analogs}

 In this section we recall very briefly basic notions from the theory of formal desingularization, and we refer to \cite[\S3]{temdes} for details.
 All formal schemes are assumed to be locally noetherian.
-Formal schemes and their ideals will be denoted as $\gtX$, $\gtY$, $\gtI\subset\calO_\gtX$, etc.
+Formal schemes and their ideals will be denoted as $\gtX$, $\gtY$, $\gtI\subset\calO_\gtX$, etc. Throughout \S\ref{formalsec} we assume that the characteristic is zero, i.e. all (formal) schemes are defined over $\bfQ$.
+This is only needed in order to be able to use Theorem \ref{NNth}.
+The reader that trusts Gabber's theorem \ref{gabth} (as the author does) may remove this assumption and replace each reference to Theorem \ref{NNth} with a reference to Theorem \ref{gabth}.